Elective Courses (Any 12 Credits)

-The brief descriptions of all six required course are provided below.
+The brief descriptions of all the elective courses are provided below.

-5. Mobile Technology and Applications in eBusiness (3 credits):
+5. Purchasing and Logistics Management for eBusiness (3 credits):

 This course explores the principles and practices of purchasing and logistics in the eBusiness context.
 It examines the potentials of strategic purchasing to increase profitability through quality-driven approaches to sourcing, buyer-supplier relationships, and cost and logistics management, with a focus on the use of information technology for efficient purchasing and logistics management.
 This course provides general and specific purchasing and logistics management information that will serve to strengthen the student’s ability to participate in today’s global business environment.